rust-minidump/rust-minidump/minidump-stackwalk/README.md

 #### `--log-file <LOG_FILE>`
 Where to write logs to (if unspecified, stderr is used)

+#### `--no-color`
+Prevent the output/logging from using ANSI coloring

+Output written to a file via --log-file, --output-file, or --cyborg is always
+#### `--no-color, so this just forces stdout/stderr printing.`

 #### `--pretty`
 Pretty-print --json output

 #### `--brief`
-Provide a briefer --human report
+Provide a briefer --human or --dump report

-Only provides the top-level summary and a backtrace of the crashing thread.
+For human: Only provides the top-level summary and a backtrace of the crashing thread.

+For dump: Omits all memory hexdumps.

+#### `--no-interactive`
+Disable all interactive progress feedback

+We'll generally try to auto-detect when this should be disabled, but this is here in case we mess up and you need it to go away.

 #### `--evil-json <EVIL_JSON>`
-**[UNSTABLE]** An input JSON file with the extra information.
+**UNSTABLE** An input JSON file with the extra information.

 This is a gross hack for some legacy side-channel information that mozilla uses.
 It will hopefully be phased out and deprecated in favour of just using custom streams in the minidump itself.

 #### `--recover-function-args`
-**[UNSTABLE]** Heuristically recover function arguments
+**UNSTABLE** Heuristically recover function arguments

 This is an experimental feature, which currently only shows up in --human output.